ACCORD: Alleviating Concept Coupling through Dependence Regularization for Text-to-Image Diffusion Personalization: Introduction

-Specifically, we propose the \textit{Denoising Decouple Loss (DDLoss)} and the \textit{Prior Decouple Loss (PDLoss)} to reduce the denoising dependence discrepancy and prior dependence discrepancy, respectively.
-This enables ACCORD to eliminate the need for regularization datasets and excessive weight regularization as in previous works; instead, it directly minimizes over-dependencies between concepts.
-The DDLoss functions by establishing an upper bound on the denoising dependence discrepancy, aggregating the discrepancies between consecutive denoising steps and utilizing the diffusion model as an implicit classifier to minimize these step-wise differences.
-Complementing this, the PDLoss addresses cases where training the personalization target's representation~\cite{textual-inversion,ip-adapter} increases the prior dependence discrepancy, using CLIP's~\cite{clip} conditional classification capabilities to minimize this effect.
+To operationalize this insight, we introduce ACCORD (\textbf{A}lleviating \textbf{C}oncept \textbf{CO}upling th\textbf{R}ough \textbf{D}ependence regularization), a plug-and-play framework with two targeted, theoretically-grounded regularization losses.
+The \textbf{Denoising Decouple Loss (DDLoss)} directly minimizes the dependency discrepancy that accumulates during the denoising process by leveraging the diffusion model as an implicit classifier.
+Complementing this, the \textbf{Prior Decouple Loss (PDLoss)} corrects the prior dependency of the learned concept by aligning its relationship with other concepts to that of its superclass in CLIP's semantic space.
+Together, these losses enable ACCORD to directly minimize concept coupling without relying on regularization datasets or overly restrictive weight constraints.
 Experiments demonstrate that the proposed loss functions alleviate the concept coupling issue in image personalization more effectively, achieving a better balance between text control and personalization fidelity.
-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=10pt,itemsep=2pt,topsep=2pt,partopsep=2pt] \item We formally characterize concept coupling in image personalization as a statistical problem of unintended dependencies and propose ACCORD, a plug-and-play method that directly addresses concept coupling without requiring regularization datasets or extensive weight constraints. \item We identify two distinct sources of dependence discrepancies in concept coupling: Denoising Dependence Discrepancy and Prior Dependence Discrepancy.
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*,itemsep= 0.2pt,topsep = 0pt,partopsep=0pt] \item We are among the first to formally \textbf{formulate concept coupling in image personalization as a statistical problem of unintended dependencies} and propose ACCORD, a \textbf{plug-and-play} method that directly addresses concept coupling without requiring regularization datasets or extensive weight constraints. \item We \textbf{identify two distinct sources of dependence discrepancies in concept coupling}: Denoising Dependence Discrepancy and Prior Dependence Discrepancy.
 To address these discrepancies, we propose Denoising Decouple Loss and Prior Decouple Loss, respectively. \item Experimental results demonstrate the superiority of ACCORD in image personalization.
-Moreover, the proposed losses prove effective in zero-shot conditional control tasks, highlighting the potential of concept decoupling. \end{itemize}
+Moreover, the proposed losses \textbf{prove effective in zero-shot conditional control tasks}, highlighting the general applicability of our decoupling principle beyond test-time finetuning.